wp-plugins/polylang/readme.txt

 * Fix: Notice when combined with WPSEO 1.5+
 * Fix: Impossible to disable a widget language filter once set (introduced in 1.4.4)
-* Fix: Unexpected redirection of the homepage with language code when permalink structure has no trailing slash (introduced in 1.4.4)
+* Fix: Unexpected redirection of the homepage with language code when permalink structure has no trailing slash
+* Fix: Some installs lead to wrong redirection when using domains

 = 1.4.4 (2014-04-09) =